 Inosine is a purine ribonucleoside widely found in plants, animals and other forms of living matter.
 It is comprised of the purine base hypoxanthine and the sugar D-ribose.
 Inosine has been shown to exert potent effects on the immune, neural, and cardiovascular systems.

-Inosine and athletic performance
+Inosine and athletic performance, physical activity,

 Promoters claim an inosine supplement has a beneficial effect on overall physical strength and energy during exercise.
 However, I am not able to find any good studies confirming these claims.
 In fact, two studies that I found did not show benefit at all supplementation.
 I list these studies below: